andrasq/node-qnit/Readme.md

 ## Nodeunit Unit Tests

 Nodeunit runs the test exported via `module.exports`.
-The test can be a test function or an object containing test functions.
-Functions are invoked as tests, , objects get their properties walked, with function properties are invoked as tests, and object properties recursed into.
+The test can be a test function or an object containing test functions and/or test objects.
+Functions are invoked as tests, objects get their properties walked, with function properties are invoked as tests, and object properties recursed into.

 Each test function gets a newly created empty object that is set to `this` when the test is running.
 The test is passed a single parameter which is the